Tio Kingdom: Nkobi and royal authority

 In the 17th century there were two main trade routes from Pool Malebo: one from the Vili in Loango and one from the Portuguese in Luanda.
 Around 1700, following an influx of wealth from the Loango route, nkobi (boxes containing charms which legitimised power) were introduced among lords on the northern plains after diffusing from Abala, creating an ideology of power detached from the king.
 A lord titled Ngia (based just north of the Nkéni River) is said to have obtained them, and gave them to high lord Nzã Mbã, (Note: Nzã Mbã means "creator of Mba".) who was based at Ntsaa (south of the Nkéni River).
 He then sold and distributed them among his nkani (vassal lords), diminishing the king's authority.
 Tradition portrays Nzã Mbã as wealthy and powerful, and he was said to have owned lots of unũ (luxury brass objects from Loango).
 His hunters (which included Tswa) hunted elephants for ivory, and were sold into slavery if they came back empty-handed.
 He regularly declared "war at the limits" on other lords in order to accrue ivory and slaves, and tradition recounts that he exploited every possible source of income.
-Using his wealth, retinue, firearms, and slaves, Nzã Mbã came to be wookuru (leader) of all lords.
+Using his wealth, retinue, muskets, and slaves, Nzã Mbã came to be wookuru (leader) of all lords.

 After the death of Nzã Mbã in the early-19th century, (Note: There is a large tumulus located at Mpiini Ntsa that is said to be the resting place of either Nzã Mbã or the first king.) Õkoo Opontaba (who built Mbe Nkulu, "Old Mbe", as his capital), captured all eight or twelve nkobi in the north, assisted by lords near Mbé.
 Another powerful lord, Muidzu Mpio, led the northern lords against the king, culminating in a battle at Idzwa Itieerie (near Mbé) that ended inconclusively.
 It is unclear whether the lords settled at Mbe Nkulu, or they were defeated and Õkoo Opontaba appointed their successors there.
 According to tradition, the nkobi were redistributed among those of the northern plains near Ntsaa, and those in the east near Mbé.
 Vansina however thought the status quo antebellum to have been maintained.
 Regardless, the king's authority had been reaffirmed.